-- Are you able to make a donation to our club based on our food and beverage purchases throughout the season?
+- Are you able to make a donation to our chapter based on our food and beverage purchases throughout the season?
 Some restaurants like Buffalo Wild Wings have a program that allows you to turn your group’s purchases into a donation to your club.
 Check out their Home Team Advantage program page.

 Schedule Your Game Watches and Enjoy!

 I absolutely recommend laying out your entire game watch schedule in advance and giving it to the event coordinator.
 This will give her time to check the venue’s calendar to see if there might be conflicts that she already knows about.
-Having this schedule on her books early will also mean that other clubs that share your spot will have to schedule around you.
+Having this schedule on her books early will also mean that other chapters that share your spot will have to schedule around you.
 I also arrange with the coordinator to confirm each game watch 24-48 hours in advance just so her staff knows we’ll be there.
 This can be done through an email or quick phone call.

 Once you’ve locked in your schedule for the season it’s “go team” time!
 Up next, I’ll “tackle” (see what I did there) marketing and attendance for game watches.